The Benefits of Regular Massage Treatments for Fibromyalgia Patients

 What is Fibromyalgia?

 Fibromyalgia is a chronic musculoskeletal condition that manifests as widespread pain over the whole body.
 Fibromyalgia patients also experience fatigue, tension headaches, stiffness, and sleep disorders.
-Occurring more often in women than in men, it is not an actual disease, but rather a syndrome to manage.
-It is not life-threatening and it does not cause muscle or joint damage.
-Be that as it may, the pain and fatigue can be so severe in some instances that individuals cannot get out of their bed for days.
+Occurring more often in women than in men, it is not an actual disease but rather a syndrome to manage.
+It is not life-threatening and does not cause muscle or joint damage.
+Be that as it may, the pain and fatigue can be so severe in some instances that individuals cannot get out of their beds for days.

 Presently, there has been a 180-degree shift so that fibromyalgia is often diagnosed in many cases of fatigue and sleep disorders, including insomnia, even when there is no pain present.
 While much has been learned about it in the last 18 years, it is still unknown what causes the onset of fibromyalgia.
-The condition definitely calls for further studies and research.
+The condition calls for further studies and research.

 What are the benefits of massage treatments for fibromyalgia?